-Currently, hormone therapy is approved by the U.S. Food and Drug Administration^{16, 17} only for treatment of menopausal symptoms and prevention and treatment of osteoporosis, with the advice that "estrogens and progestins should be used at the lowest doses for the shortest duration to reach treatment goals, although it is not known at what dose there may be less risk of serious side effects."
+Currently, hormone therapy is approved by the U.S. Food and Drug Administration only for treatment of menopausal symptoms and prevention and treatment of osteoporosis, with the advice that "estrogens and progestins should be used at the lowest doses for the shortest duration to reach treatment goals, although it is not known at what dose there may be less risk of serious side effects."
 Hormone therapy includes the use of various forms, doses, and regimens of estrogen with or without progestin.
 Hormone therapy can be taken orally, vaginally, or intranasally or as an implant, skin patch, cream, or gel.
-Women who have not had previous hysterectomies use a combination therapy of estrogen plus progestin (sometimes denoted combined hormone therapy, but hereafter in this report specified as estrogen plus progestin) to prevent endometrial proliferation and endometrial cancer, whereas women with previous hysterectomies use only estrogen (estrogen-only hormone therapy).
+Women who have not had a previous hysterectomy use a combination therapy of estrogen plus progestin (sometimes denoted combined hormone therapy, but hereafter in this report specified as estrogen plus progestin) to prevent endometrial proliferation and endometrial cancer, whereas women with a previous hysterectomy use only estrogen (estrogen-only hormone therapy).
 Products approved for use in the United States are listed in Table 1.

-Formulations of oral estrogen may include estradiol (derived from Mexican yam), estradiol valerate (a pro-drug for estradiol), synthetic conjugated estrogen, ethinyl estradiol, or conjugated equine estrogen (derived from horse mare urine).
+Formulations of oral estrogen may include estradiol (derived from Mexican yam), estradiol valerate (a prodrug for estradiol), synthetic conjugated estrogen, ethinyl estradiol, or conjugated equine estrogen (derived from horse mare urine).
 The progestogens include synthetic derivatives of progesterone or progestins (e.g., norethindrone, norethindrone acetate, levornorgstrel, drosperinone, norgestimate, and medroxyprogesterone acetate) and natural progesterones derived from plants (e.g., orally administered micronized progesterone).
 Natural progesterones are identical to the steroid produced by the corpus luteum.

 For estrogen plus progestin therapy, progestin can be taken either every day (continuous combined therapy) or cyclically with estrogens taken daily and progestins taken for part of the month (sequentially combined hormone therapy).
-Progestins and natural progesterones differ in their metabolic action and risk of harms such as adverse effects on blood lipids, breast tenderness, or headaches.19
+Progestins and natural progesterones differ in their metabolic action and risk of harms such as adverse effects on blood lipids, breast tenderness, or headaches.

-A recent Agency for Healthcare Quality and Research-supported review synthesized evidence from 283 randomized controlled trials, published through January 2014, analyzing the effectiveness of treatments for menopausal symptoms.
+A recent review supported by the Agency for Healthcare Research and Quality (AHRQ) synthesized evidence from 283 randomized, controlled trials (RCTs), published through January 2014, analyzing the effectiveness of treatments for menopausal symptoms.
 Symptoms of interest included vasomotor, psychological, and urogenital symptoms; quality of life; sexual function; and sleep disturbance.
 The authors concluded that although estrogens are the most effective treatment for vasomotor symptom relief and confer the greatest improvement in quality-of-life measures, they are also associated with potential long-term harms.
-Potential harms of long-term hormone therapy include increased risk of venous thromboembolism, stroke, breast cancer, and others.
-Finally, the authors concluded that compared with placebo, nonhormonal treatments show similar effects as estrogens for other common symptoms, such as psychological, urogenital, and sleep disturbance.
-On the common symptoms are the most effective treatment for vasomotor symptoms are the most effective treatment for vasomotor symptoms relief and confer the greatest improvement in quality-of-life measures, they are also associated with potential long-term harms of long-term hormone therapy include increased risk of venous thromboembolism, stroke, breast cancer, and others.
-Finally, the authors concluded that compared with placebo, nonhormonal treatments show similar effects as estrogens for other common symptoms, such as psychological, urogenital, and sleep disturbance.
+Potential harms of long-term hormone therapy include increased risk of venous thromboembolism, stroke, breast cancer, and other conditions.
+Finally, the authors concluded that compared with placebo, nonhormonal treatments show similar effects as estrogens for other common symptoms, such as psychological symptoms, urogenital symptoms, and sleep disturbance.